kit-clj/kit-clj.github.io/resources/md/clojurescript.md

 }
 ```

-Make sure to run `npm install` in order to install the modules above before starting shadow-cljs compiler.
+Make sure to run `npm install` to install the modules above before starting the shadow-cljs compiler.

 #### ClojureScript libraries